Advanced Tablet Coating

 Top spraying provides the best results when the particle size distribution is narrow.
 However, products with a wide particle size distribution may be preagglomerated to allow for effective top spraying.

-Ultrasonic coating is a unique, relatively new approach to coating fine, particulate substances in a fluid bed using ultrasonic spray technology.
-Ultrasonic spray devices use very high frequency vibration instead of high pressure or compressed air to produce extremely small and uniform droplets which are ideal for high-precision coatings (such as Wurster coating) as well as vaporization, spray drying and humidification.
+A unique, relatively new approach, ultrasonic spray devices coat fine particulate substances in a fluid bed.
+High-frequency vibration is used instead of high-pressure or compressed air to produce extremely small, uniform droplets, making this process ideal for high-precision coatings as well as vaporization, spray drying, and humidification.